 Desired Skills: Tea servers should be comfortable standing for long periods and handling food.
 They should be personable and enjoy serving as hosts for events.
 Tea servers should be comfortable working in a team and managing a timeline.

-The History Colorado Youth Advisory Council (YAC) is a group of teens from across the state whose goal is to increase youth involvement in History Colorado and its community museums by planning special events and creating opportunities for young history enthusiasts.
+The History Colorado Youth Advisory Council (YAC) is a group of teens from across the state whose goal is to increase youth involvement in History Colorado and its museums by planning special events and creating opportunities for young history enthusiasts.

 What is the age range for YAC?
 The age range is 11-19.

 How long will each member serve on the council?
 Members will serve a term of two years.